turingschool/front-end-curriculum/lessons/module-3/unit-testing-react.md

 Traditionally, test files were kept in one dedicated test directory.
-Today, the Facebook team makes some good points for keeping test files in the same directory as the corresponding implementation file.
-Follow the Facebook convention for this lesson.
+Today, the Facebook team makes some good points for keeping test files in the same directory as the corresponding implementation file. **Follow the Facebook convention** for this lesson.

-Jest is the good unit testing framework for your app.
+Jest is the good unit testing framework for your React app.

-Enzyme is the tool for for browser end-to-end tests.
-Create React App does not include Enzyme, so you set it up yourself:
+Enzyme is the testing utility(tool) for for browser end-to-end tests.
+Create-React-App does not include Enzyme, so you set it up yourself:
 [react docs on testing](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#running-tests)

-### Setting up Enzyme
+### Install Enzyme

-The purpose of enzyme is to allow testing of rendered elements but avoid actually rendering to the DOM.
+The purpose of enzyme is to allow testing of rendered elements but to avoid actually rendering to the DOM.
 This makes running tests related to the UI much faster.
+Enzyme replaces "headless browsers", making testing much easier.

 Install Enzyme as a dev dependancy:

 ```bash
 npm install --save-dev enzyme
 ```
+### Install the Enzyme Adapter

 Next, install the enzyme adapter as a dev dependancy for the version of React that you're using.
 As of this writing, the adapter is enzyme-adapter-react-16, but that will change